Working for the Physicians of South Dakota

 These benefits include:

-- South Dakota Medicine - a monthly journal with information on the latest developments in medicine.
+- South Dakota Medicine - a subscription to the monthly journal with information on the latest developments in medicine.

 Advocacy for physicians and their patients at the state and federal capitals, in the courts and in the regulatory arena.